 CTI-CFF Member Countries Contributions

-To maximize the annual contribution of CTI-CFF member countries, commitment and support from government leaders need to be strategically formulated.
-Country contribution need to be continued at the minimum level to support administrative/operations of the Regional Secretariat.
+[To maximize the annual contribution of CTI-CFF member countries, commitment and support from government leaders need to be strategically formulated.
+Country contribution need to be continued at the minimum level to support administrative/operations of the Regional Secretariat.]
+[ID, MY, PH, TL: To point out the importance of sustainable annual contribution of CTI-CFF member countries as reflection of their commitment and support to the CTI cause.]

 Partners

 The support and cooperation from CTI Partners have helped realize and attain the goals of CTI-CFF through the years.
-They will play a significant role in carrying out the programs, projects and activities of CTI-CFF.
+They will play a significant role in carrying out the programs, projects, and activities of CTI-CFF.
 Partners/Donors may be:

 Multilateral Donors